WordPress currently powers more than 26% of the web, with users sharing 41 million new posts every month.

 Its popularity in part due to its versatility and power.
 But for beginners can be overwhelming.
 There are so many options – posts, pages, themes, plugins – it’s a lot to take in when you are just getting started.
 To help those new to the world of managing their WordPress website, I am launching a series covering everything you need to know.

-For this first post, I’m going to show you ‘How To Post A Blog On WordPress‘, guiding you through each section and the elements that make a great blog post.
+I’m going to show you ‘How To Post A Blog On WordPress‘, guiding you through each section and the elements that make a great blog post.

 LET’S GET STARTED…

 From your WordPress dashboard, click on the ‘Post’ link from the left-hand side menu.
 Upon clicking on the menu, you’ll see the ‘Add New’ link, select this.

 Now we have a blank ‘Add New Post’ page.

 The title is an essential parts of your blog post.
 This is the first box on the left-hand side.

 Your post title should be descriptive and ideally include your keywords.
 For example, this post is about posting a blog so my title is ‘How To Post A Blog On WordPress‘.

 Next up is the main content box.
 In here you add your post text and images.
 The content box is set up to be a stripped back version of a word processor, like Microsoft Word.
 Giving you the ability to bold, underline text, change the alignment and bullet points for example.